SotSF/canopy-unity/README.md

 1. [Get the Unity editor](https://unity3d.com/get-unity/download) for your platform.
 It's free.
 2. Once it's installed, click the 'Open' button and select this repository's folder.
 3. Open the "Canopy" scene under the "Assets/Scenes/" directory in the 'Project' tab (analogous to the assets or static files associated with a web app)
-4. To add a new pattern, click the 'UI/PatternTiles' object in the left side 'Hierarchy' tab (analogous to the DOM), and then click the 'Create new pattern' button in the right-side 'Inspector' tab (analogous to... the Inspector in eg Chrome)
+4. To add a new pattern, click the 'Tools' menu, then select 'NodeSystem/Create new node'.
-5. A new file should be created in the 'Project' tab, at the path 'Assets/PatternSystem/Patterns/' called 'NewPattern'.
-Double click this to edit it.
-6. Visual Studio should open the file, which has the basic structure laid out already along with utility functions.
-7. Once you've defined your pattern, click the triangular Play button above the 'Scene' tab (analogous to the browser window), and you should see your pattern in action!
-You can click the square holding it to put it on the canopy.
+5. This will open a wizard with some fields such as name, etc. For a pattern that generates images, choose Node type = TickingNode, and Template = Texture Generator.
+6. Click 'Create', and a new Node class will be generated in `Assets/Scripts/TextureSynthesis/Nodes`, with a matching shader in `Assets/Scripts/TextureSynthesis/Resources/NodeShaders`.
+7. Double click the node or shader from the `Project` tab of the Unity editor, and it will open your associated IDE to edit the file.
+8. See the [video tutorial](https://www.youtube.com/watch?v=v51evuoNDsw) I made about this for information and a step-by-step walkthrough.